jsj2008/jailbreak/README.md

 ![Preview](images/disk2.JPG)

-* Wednesday, December 7th - 2:30 PM -
+* Wednesday, December 7th - 2:30 PM - Started the downgrade of iPod Touch 4G, and iPhone 4 on iOS 6.1.6 and iOS 7.1.2 respectively.

 * Wednesday, December 7th - 12:00 PM - Another small update, planning on doing something like this [here](http://www.pmbonneau.com/apple/ios/multiboot_a.php), I have done it before, just comparing my method to this one.